onepointconsulting/flowable-event-registry-poc/readme.md

 =====================================

 This project is a Spring Boot which contains an implementation of a simple Flowable 6.8.0 event registry process.
-It demonstrates how you can listen to events, change the event data with a user action and send the changed data to another Kafka topic.
-We have used Kafka for this project.
+It demonstrates how you can listen to events from a [Kafka](https://kafka.apache.org/) topic, change the event data with a user action and send the changed data to another [Kafka](https://kafka.apache.org/) topic.
+We have focused on [Kafka](https://kafka.apache.org/) in this project.

 ![alt Event Process](src/main/resources/static/images/diagram-event-test.png "Event Process")

 We have used the Open Source version of Flowable UI to generate the forms and diagrammes which we downloaded from [here](https://www.flowable.com/open-source-download).

-In this project we are also using the Flowable REST API's which allow to render and submit the user task form data.
+In this project we are also using the Open Source [Flowable REST API's](https://www.flowable.com/open-source/docs/bpmn/ch15-REST) which allow to render and submit the user task form data.

 **Notes**
   - This is my first Flowable project, so there might be some bad practices in place.
 If you find some problem,